Back in 1996…

 - 5) A Computer (with internet connection)

-- 6) NetBand Software Package
+- 6) NetBand Tunneling Software

 1. SEGA Saturn Console

-2. A Method for Booting Backups (ISOs)
+2. A Method for Booting CD-R Backups or Game Images (ISOs)

-- A. Modchip + CD-R – Also known as a ‘hard-mod’, the Phantom Universal Modchip sits in-between the Saturn’s CD-ROM drive and the motherboard (internally), hijacking the boot process and satisfying the Saturn’s security check.
+- Option 1.
+Modchip + CD-R – Also known as a ‘hard-mod’, the Phantom Universal Modchip sits in-between the Saturn’s CD-ROM drive and the motherboard (internally), hijacking the boot process and satisfying the Saturn’s security check.
 This allows you to boot a patched game image burned to a standard CD-R. This is the cheapest option, if you are able to install it yourself.
 Installation Guide.

 3. Saturn Modem Cart